Physical distancing or self-isolation?

 - Have a virtual lunchtime or playdate so your child can see and talk to friends while they’re eating or playing.

 - Join your local Playgroup at Home community to connect with families, playgroup volunteers, children’s educators, entertainers and authors.

 - Set up a schedule for phone calls or video chats with extended family members who don’t live in your house.

-- Help your child set up a group chat using an app so he can talk to his friends and share funny articles or videos.
+- Help your child set up a group chat using an app so your child can talk to friends and share funny articles or videos.